Last Updated on October 28, 2021 by Andrew Blakey

 Massages are a great way to allow yourself to relax while also helping you deal with the after workout sore muscles!
 Massage helps in a similar way to the methods listed above.
 It can help by improving blood flow, improving muscle movement and function, and decrease the severity of pain.

 Give yourself a treat and let me know if it helps those stubborn after workout sore muscles!
+Here are a couple other benefits to getting massages!

 Get Moving With Moderate Level Cardio